-- (a) Two percent of average net profit of the company as per section 135(5): Not Applicable in view of the losses - (b) Surplus arising out of the CSR projects or programmes or activities of the previous financial years: Nil - (c) Amount required to be set off for the financial year, if any: Nil - (d) Total CSR obligation for the financial year (7a+7b-7c): Nil - 8. (a) CSR amount spent or unspent for the financial year:
+- 7. (a) Two percent of average net profit of the company as per section 135(5): Not Applicable in view of the losses - (b) Surplus arising out of the CSR projects or programmes or activities of the previous financial years: Nil

+- (c) Amount required to be set off for the financial year, if any: Nil - (d) Total CSR obligation for the financial year (7a+7b-7c): Nil - 8. (a) CSR amount spent or unspent for the financial year:

-Total Amount Spent A mount Unspent (in ₹) for the Financial Year (in ₹) ansferred to Unspent per Section 135(6) Amount transferred t VII as per seco o any fund spec and proviso to Se • Amount Date of transfer Name of the fund Amount Date of transfer Niil
+Total Amount Spent Amount Unspent (in ₹) for the Financial Year (in ₹) Total Amount transferred to Unspent CSR Account as per Section 135(6) Amount transferred to any fund specified under Schedule VII as per second proviso to Section 135(5) Amount Date of transfer Name of the fund Amount Date of transfer Ni